|

 to bury the mortal remains of the 7 airmen in a decent manner.
 This caused

-heart felt disagreements between the Danish bomb expert, other Danes and the Germans.
-Later a coffin was procured.
-It was
+heart felt disagreements between the Danish bomb expert, other Danes and the

-secretly brought to the chapel of rest by the civil defence.
-On 4 November, 1944 the vicar A. Bundgård carried out the
+rest by the civil defence.
+On 4 November, 1944 the vicar A. Bundgård carried

-mourners.
-Apparently the German Wehrmacht knew nothing
+few mourners.
+Apparently the German Wehrmacht knew nothing of this funeral.

-of this funeral.
 (Source: FAF)

 As the German did not want to pick